Interested in Professional Counseling?

-- Three professional references (not friends or relatives, and one should ideally be a former/current professor or instructor).
+- Two professional references (not friends or relatives, and one should ideally be a former/current professor or instructor).

 - Statement of Intent (minimum of two pages, double-spaced) addressing personal and professional interests in the professional counseling field; personal background and work history related to counseling field; career goals in the field; and aptitude for succeeding in graduate level education.